 - Language instructors: Teaching English to locals or providing language training for tourism professionals who want to improve their English skills.

-Online jobs in Portugal for English speakers:
+Online jobs in Portugal for English speakers

 Popular online job industries for English Speakers